Edicy/search-widget/README.markdown

 For designing in css- the serach widget uses the following classes to mark its dom elements:

-    .edys-search-popup  =>  the popup that appears when search is initiated .edys-search-container-noresults => box inside popup that appears when no results for search are found.
+  `.edys-search-popup` the popup that appears when search is initiated

+  `.edys-search-container-noresults` box inside popup that appears when no results for search are found.

-    .edys-search-container-close => popup close button
+  `.edys-search-container-close` popup close button

-    .edys-search-masking-iframe => iframe behind the popup to mask flash and other that might penetrate through. shoukd have lower z-index than .edys-search-popup
+  `.edys-search-masking-iframe` iframe behind the popup to mask flash and other that might penetrate through.
+Should have lower z-index than .edys-search-popup

-    .edys-search-fin => the little arrow on the side of popup .edys-search-fin-left => litle arrow class override when popup is to the left side of the search input .edys-search-fin-right => litle arrow class override when popup is to the right side of the search input .edys-search-fin-top => litle arrow class override when popup is above the search input .edys-search-fin-bottom => litle arrow class override when popup is below the  search input
+  `.edys-search-fin` the little arrow on the side of popup

+  `.edys-search-fin-left` litle arrow class override when popup is to the left side of the search input

+  `.edys-search-fin-right` litle arrow class override when popup is to the right side of the search input

+  `.edys-search-fin-top` litle arrow class override when popup is above the search input

+  `.edys-search-fin-bottom` litle arrow class override when popup is below the  search input

-    by default google search data with its defautl classes will be loaded into div .edys-search-popup
+  by default google search data with its default classes will be loaded into div .edys-search-popup

 #Configuration

-To configure a javascript object "edys_site_search_options" for configuration can be applied before <script src="site-search.js" type="text/javascript"> </script> tag  like this:
+To configure a javascript object "edys_site_search_options" for configuration can be applied before `<script src="site-search.js" type="text/javascript"> </script>` tag  like this:

     var edys_site_search_options = {
         without_popup: true,